 There are two versions of WinOwnershipEx in the archive.
 The standard version will run on systems with .NET Framework 3.5 installed.
 The version with Win8 in the name works on Windows 8 and 10 systems that don’t have .NET 3.5 installed.
 Usage of WinOwnershipEx is a little hit and miss.
 It told us we had access to System Volume Information when we didn’t while other files/folders in the Windows directory worked as expected.

 5. Ownership by Rizonesoft

-We’ve mentioned a few other Rizone utilities before such as Complete Internet Repair and Firemin, Ownership is another one of their simple tools and this one allows you to take full control of files and folders when access is otherwise denied.
+We’ve mentioned a few other Rizone tools before like Complete Internet Repair and Firemin.
+Ownership is another one of their simple programs and this one allows you to take full control of files and folders when access is otherwise denied.

-In reality Ownership is simply an installer/uninstaller to put entries into the context menu when you right click on a file or folder, it does this by adding Takeown and Icacls commands into the registry much like the first option in our list.
-One plus is the inclusion of a pause option which keeps the command window open until you press a key.
-This can be useful to troubleshoot if you are still not given permission to access the file or folder.
+In reality, Ownership is simply an installer/uninstaller to put entries into the context menu when you right click on a file or folder.
+It does this by adding Takeown and Icacls commands into the registry much like the first option in our list.
+A plus is the pause option which keeps the command window open until you press a key.
+This can be useful to troubleshoot if you are still not given permission.
 Ownership is a portable program with separate 32-bit and 64-bit executables.

-Editor’s Note: Trying to gain ownership and control over important Windows components can lead to instability or even a complete system crash.
-Even if you know what you are doing, it is highly recommended that you create a restore point or completely backup your system before trying anything which could potentially brick your Windows install.
+Editor’s Note: Trying to gain ownership and control over important Windows files and folders can lead to instability or even a complete system crash.
+Even if you know what you are doing, it is highly recommended that you create a restore point or completely backup your system before trying anything which could potentially destroy your Windows install.